GOLDEN STATE BALLET

 Chantelle Pianetta, GSB | Photo: Sam Zauscher

-Emiliano Dael, Trainee
+Emiliano Dael, Corps de Ballet

-Emi Dael, GSB | Photo: Samantha Zausch
+Emi Dael, GSB | Photo: Samantha Zauscher

 He began his dance studies in his hometown of Querétaro, at CEDART Ignacio Mariano de las Casas and the Art Dance Studios Academy.
 In 2016, he joined the National School of Classical and Contemporary Dance of INBAL in Mexico City as a student, where he had the opportunity to perform several times with the National Dance Company.
 In 2021, he continued his training at ProVer (In Favor of Veracruz Talent) in Córdoba, Veracruz, gaining experience with renowned national and international teachers.
 He won third place in the contemporary ensemble category with the choreography Trinité at the Youth American Grand Prix Finals held in Florida, USA, in 2023, which granted him entry into the Second Company of the Nashville Ballet for a one-year stay.
 His repertoire includes variations, pas de deux, and corps de ballet roles from ballets such as La Fille Mal Gardée, Carnival of Venice, La Esmeralda, Flower Festival in Genzano, Coppélia, Maurice Béjart’s Boléro, The Nutcracker, and Circadian Rhythm, among others.

-Harrison Pickering, Corps de ballet
+Harrison Pickering, Corps de Ballet

-Harry Pickering, GSB | Photo: Samantha Zausch
+Harry Pickering, GSB | Photo: Samantha Zauscher

 Harrison Pickering started dancing at the age of 10 in London England as a junior associate of the Royal Ballet Programme.
 At age 11 he attended Young Dancers Academy in London before heading to the National Ballet of Canada for 3 years.
 While at the school he performed in three seasons of The Nutcracker with National Ballet of Canada and in the opening of the Pan Am Games in Toronto.
 Pickering then attended Master Ballet Academy in Arizona from age 15-17, performing annually in The Nutcracker with Phoenix Ballet.
 He also competed in YAGP, placing 1st in the Classical division in 2019 (Dallas) and Pas de deux categories 2018 (Phoenix).

-Haley Desjarlais, Apprentice
+Haley Desjarlais, Corps de Ballet

-Haley Desjarlais, GSB | Photo: Samantha Zausch
+Haley Desjarlais, GSB | Photo: Samantha Zauscher

-Haley Mauldin, Corps de ballet
+Haley Mauldin, Corps de Ballet

-Haley Mauldin, GSB | Photo: Samantha Zausch
+Haley Mauldin, GSB | Photo: Samantha Zauscher

 Haley Mauldin was born in Aspen, Colorado where she started taking dance classes at the age of 2.
 She later moved to Encino, California where her training continued with the Los Angeles Ballet Academy until 2018.
 Under the direction of Andrea-Paris Gutierrez, Mauldin completed all Royal Academy of Dance examinations with Distinction, and the ABT National Training Curriculum Level 7 with High Honors.
 During the summers she trained with Atlanta Ballet, City Ballet School of San Francisco, Ballet West, Joffrey Ballet, and Pittsburgh Ballet Theatre.